 Here, you can specify:

 - Possibly Abusive Threshold: The minimum number of abuse reports to be reviewed for potential abuse.
+Once content receives this minimum number of votes, the reputation scores of the users who flagged the content is considered when determining if the content enters the appeal process.
 Note that if a member who can moderate the content flags content as abusive, it is immediately identified as abusive and is not subject to this minimum.

 - Definitely Abusive Threshold: The maximum number of abuse reports allowed for a piece of content before it is always flagged as abusive.
 If any piece of content has this many votes, it is always identified as abusive regardless of the reputation of the reporters and author.